tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/index.rst

     - Name of the PostgreSQL user connecting to the database (default: empty, it will use a local UNIX socket).
   * - ``enable_store`` = False
-    - Enables WAPT Store Webui
+    - Enables WAPT Store Webui (WAPT Enterprise only)
   * - ``encrypt_host_packages`` = False
     - Encrypt host package with client certificate
   * - ``htpasswd_path`` = None